SusanaOSantos/testAngular/README.md

-# Demo project
+# Description
-Demo project to manage claims.
+Demo project to manage claims using Angular Framework.

 ## Installation